 - Applicants with a Master of Science in Nursing degree from a CCNE or NLN-accredited School of Nursing, and have no additional coursework required if the content listed above was completed as part of the applicant’s MSN program.* Students who have completed an RN to MSN program and are without a bachelor’s degree in any field may need to submit additional documentation about the curriculum of their RN to MSN program.
 Please contact the Office of Admissions and Student Services for details.

-- *Exception: Students who have not completed a master’s level statistics course prior to admission, must enroll in NURS 777 during the first year of doctoral study.
+- *Exception: Students who have not completed a master’s level statistics course prior to admission must take a course prior to spring semester of the first year.
 All students who completed a master’s level statistics course must take the Statistics Placement Test.
-The results of this test will determine whether NURS 777 is required or exempted.
+The results of this test will determine statistics course placement.

 This document contains instructions for the integrated online application process; the UNC-Chapel Hill Graduate School and School of Nursing Supplemental Application have been combined for user-ease and processing efficiency.
 Information regarding Graduate School requirements is available at: http://gradschool.unc.edu/admissions/instructions.html.
 Please carefully read and follow the School Nursing application instructions below; each element described is a required facet of the online application.